Revamp?

 Spoiler!

-Whenever you start an interaction, a 'hotspot' is created at your position.
-These hotspots have a 'heat' level, which tells enemy bots how important they are.
-Heat level depends on what objective/deployable you have interacted with when creating the spot and how many players are close to this area.
+Whenever you start an interaction, a "hotspot" is created at your position.
+Hotspot heat level depends on what objective/deployable you have interacted with when creating the spot and how many players are close to this area.
+Hotspots can also be created at player's location without interacting with anything.

 Spoiler!